 AI and wearable technology

-Wearables started with a bang – it was a new found way of tracking activity to gauge one’s fitness and recently it has taken an even bigger turn – health apps – to track all the vital health metrics for an individual.
+Wearables started with a bang – it was a new way of tracking activity to gauge one’s fitness and recently it has taken an even bigger turn – health apps – to track all the vital health metrics for an individual.

-Use of health apps, on smartphones, to track health metrics such as steps and heart rate, more than doubled in two years, from 16 percent in 2014 to 33 percent in 2016, according to the Accenture survey.
+The use of health apps, on smartphones, to track health metrics such as steps and heart rate, more than doubled in two years, from 16 percent in 2014 to 33 percent in 2016, according to the Accenture survey.

-The wearables powered by AI are providing a two-fold benefit – not only are they becoming increasingly compact, they are also utilizing the enormous data points in a human body to configure a comprehensive health status-enhancing overall health management by an individual and decreasing cost for the healthcare organization.
+The wearables powered by AI are providing a two-fold benefit – not only are they becoming increasingly compact, but they are also utilizing the enormous data points in a human body to configure a comprehensive health status-enhancing overall health management by an individual and decreasing cost for the healthcare organization.

 One of the greatest impacts of AI coupled with wearables is in the field of clinical trials.
-By capturing data using wearables, smartphone apps and sensors transmit it to a secured cloud-based structure and then utilize AI to analyze data and quantify aspects like medication efficacy or dose response, these AI capabilities address critical aspects of a clinical trial.
+By capturing data using wearables, smartphone apps and sensors transmit it to a secured cloud-based structure and then utilize AI to analyze data and quantify aspects like medication efficacy or dose-response, these AI capabilities address critical aspects of a clinical trial.

 If done correctly, clinical trials decrease operational costs and hold up to the promise of delivering a new treatment or a new drug development.